The Saloon is dark, dank, wooden, narrow, and potentially dangerous. Stepping inside is like entering an abandoned mineshaft.

 North Beach is dead when they get there.
-All up and down Columbus Ave. the waiters at the tourist restaurants stand idle and bored, hands in pockets.
+All up and down Columbus Ave. the waiters at the tourist restaurants stand bored and listless, hands in pockets.

 The two visitors are on the last night of what has been so far a futile quest to find that most simple of city mainstays: A dive bar with a live band.

-The unacknowledged truth is that San Francisco hasn’t been much of a live music town since the turn of the 21st Century, and as the years roll on the puddle continues to shrink.
+The unacknowledged truth is that San Francisco hasn’t been much of a live music town since the turn of the 21st Century and the first dotcom boom, and as the years roll on the puddle only continues to shrink.
 But all hope is not yet gone.
-There is still a pair of bars on a two-block stretch of Grant Street left to check out.
-If nothing’s happening there, then the two seekers are officially out of ideas and will have to go salve their shattered expectations at the hotel bar.
+There is still a pair of bars on a narrow stretch of Grant Street to check out.
+If nothing’s happening there, then the two seekers are officially out of ideas and will have to go call it a night at the hotel bar.

-It’s as still as pond water as they reach Grant St. and peer into the first of their last hopes, the Grant & Green tavern.
-Only the thin strains of a weakly sung karaoke ballad let them know the sound system is even on.
+Grant St. is stagnant as pond water when they arrive.
+They peer into the first of their last hopes, the deserted looking Grant & Green tavern.
+Only the reedy strains of a weakly sung karaoke ballad let them know the sound system is even on.

 They’re now down to their final strike.

-As they near the corner of Grant & Fresno they hear nothing, but they do see a faint light.
-Then they notice the doorman, a spectral figure with a long grizzled prospector’s beard that suggests he’s been Rip Van Winkling in that very doorway since the 1890s.
-But in a sign of the times, the doorman has a smartphone held up close to his face, bathing his cotton white prospector’s beard in a puddle of icy blue light.
+They near the corner of Grant & Fresno and they hear nothing.
+They begin to fear the worst, until at the last possible moment they catch the dull glimmer of a weak light.
+And then, the source of that light.
+A doorman, a spectral figure with a grizzled prospector’s beard suggesting he’s been Rip Van Winkling on that very stoop since the 1890s.
+But in a sign of the times, the source of the light turns out to be the doorman’s smartphone held up close to his face, immersing his cotton white prospector’s beard in a puddle of icy blue light.

 As the travelers peer into the darkness behind the doorman, they are flooded with relief to see the timeless visage of a drum, bass, guitar, and keyboard.
 It’s a band alright.
-The band is out back taking five, but just by looking at the setup, the visitors can tell that they’re playing barroom blues and rock this evening.
+The band happens to be out back taking five at the moment, but just by looking at the setup, the visitors can tell that they’re playing barroom blues and rock this evening.

 The Saloon is dark, dank, wooden, narrow, and potentially dangerous.
 Stepping inside is like entering an abandoned mineshaft.
 The two travelers make out a pair of stools at the end of the bar near the stage, and grab them.